The Gospel

 Jesus was the Perfect Substitute

 Only a sinless person could take the penalty for others.
-Jesus, the spotless Lamb of God, willingly became our substitute (2 Corinthians 5:21: “He made Him who knew no sin to be sin for us…”).
+Jesus, the spotless Lamb of God, His only begotten son; willingly became our substitute (2 Corinthians 5:21: “He made Him who knew no sin to be sin for us…”).
 The cross was where He bore the wrath of God we deserved.

 The Cross satisfied God’s justice and demonstrated His love